apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 ### topN query

-The example TopN query unnests `dim3` into the column `unnest-dim3` and sorts the records numerically in ascending order based on the column `a0`.
+The example topN query unnests `dim3` into the column `unnest-dim3` and sorts the records numerically in ascending order based on the column `a0`.

 <details><summary>Show the query</summary>